 Student and Alumni Services

-In the spirit of educational advancement, the Alumni and Friends Association and the Office of Alumni Relations strive to be the central link between the University and its alumni.
-The Alumni Association promotes and fosters a lasting and mutually beneficial relationship between the alumni, the university, its students, and the community to support the mission, goals, and traditions of the University of Colorado at Colorado Springs.
+In the spirit of educational advancement, the Alumni and Friends Association and the Office of Alumni Relations and the Annual Fund strive to be the central link between the University and its alumni.
+The Alumni Association promotes and fosters a lasting and mutually beneficial relationship between the alumni, the university, its students, and the community to support the mission, goals, and traditions of the University of Colorado Colorado Springs.

 Career advising and resources are available throughout a student’s educational path at the Career Center.
 Students undecided about a major can get help discovering exciting possibilities for study.
 Those considering a career change can find help exploring career areas and the jobs that will bring satisfaction.
 Students ready to find a job can receive assistance in creating a powerful resume and cover letter, and the Career Center also can assist with polishing interviewing skills.